Debugging Web Modules

 By default, your project created with the Web Module template contains a dummy

 index.html for debugging and testing purposes.
-That file will be loaded in Chrome, load in the compiled
+That file will be loaded in the browser, load in the compiled

 .wasm binary, and initialize it.
 The file contains relative paths that expect the binary in the (virtual)